The restrictions imposed by Mac OS X generic application sandbox profiles can be easily bypassed, researchers from Core Security Technologies found.

 In practical terms, if an attacker gains access over an application running under the kSBXProfileNoInternet sandbox profile, he could use osascript to launch a separate process that does have access to the Internet, therefore bypassing the restriction.

 “An additional risk with these profiles is that they are supposed to provide an example of how a process should be restricted in different scenarios.
-If the no-network profile allows Apple-script events, this may result in new applications using the same restriction rules, therefore offering a false sense of security,” the Core Security researchers said in their advisory.
+If the no-network profile allows Apple-script events, this may result in new applications using the same restriction rules, therefore offering a false sense of security,” the Core Security researchers said in

 The company claims to have notified Apple’s product security team on Sept.
 20 and was told that this is not a security issue because the sandbox documentation doesn’t state that Apple events will be prohibited when using this profile.